 DIME GLORY CHALLENGE

-I created a cohesive campaign for the greatest skate contest of all time, including a program booklet, poster, mobile app and Augmented Reality concept.
+I created an event campaign for the greatest skate contest of all time, including print materials, app design, and environmental design and activation.

 Program Booklet